Motion-DVAE: Unsupervised learning for fast human motion denoising

 \section{Related work}

 One of the main applications of the introduced method is to perform 3D human motion estimation from monocular videos.
 Therefore, we will review prior human pose and shape estimation works.
-An important component of our method is an unsupervised learned denoising procedure, unifying regression- and optimization-based approaches in a single framework.
-Then we will study mesh estimation from both perspectives.
-Another key component of our work is Motion-DVAE, which is a motion prior.
 We will then complete our study by reviewing works using human motion priors.